isso-comments/isso/docs/docs/reference/server-config.rst

     purge-after = 30d

 enabled
-    enable comment moderation queue.
+    Enable comment moderation queue.
 This option only affects new comments.
     Comments in moderation queue are not visible to other users until you activate them.

+    Default: ``false``

 approve-if-email-previously-approved
-    automatically approve comments by an email address if that address has had a comment approved within the last 6 months.
+    Automatically approve comments by an email address if that address has had a comment approved within the last 6 months.
 No ownership verification is done on the entered email address.
 This means that if someone is able to guess correctly the email address used by a previously approved author, they will be able to have their new comment auto-approved.

+    Default: ``false``

 purge-after
-    remove unprocessed comments in moderation queue after given time.
+    Remove unprocessed comments in moderation queue after given time.

+    Default: ``30d``

 .. _configure-server-block: